awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    1. Select the **Outputs** tab\.
 The **Role1** ARN is listed on the **Outputs \(1\)** page\.

-1. Patch the driver deployment to add the service account that you created earlier, replacing the ARN with the ARN that you noted\.
+1. Patch the driver deployment to add the service account that you created earlier with the following command\.
+Replace the ARN with the ARN that you noted\.
 Replace `111122223333` with your account ID\.
-If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.
+If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.

    ```
    kubectl annotate serviceaccount -n kube-system fsx-csi-controller-sa \